diegoceccarelli/erd-challenge/README.md

 ### Index the entity.tsv file

-Once you have download the [entity.tsv file](http://web-ngram.research.microsoft.com/erd2014/entity.tsv) provided in the [Datasets page](http://web-ngram.research.microsoft.com/erd2014/Datasets.aspx), you can index it running
+Once you have downloaded the [entity.tsv file](http://web-ngram.research.microsoft.com/erd2014/entity.tsv) provided in the [Datasets page](http://web-ngram.research.microsoft.com/erd2014/Datasets.aspx), you can index it running

     ./script/index.sh entity.tsv mapdb